CREESTL/AlienInvasion/README.md

+# AlienInvasion

-Well I don`t see much sense in describing the game in details.
-Just run __"main.py"__ and enjoy.
+Well, I don't see much sense in describing the game in details.
+Just run `main.py` and enjoy.